garethdeltamu/gryphon-docs-test/docs/source/index.rst

 Welcome to gryphon-docs-test's documentation!
 =============================================

-We hope you enjoy yourself.
+We hope you enjoy yourself and help yourself to some cookies.

 .. toctree::